 United Kingdom: Information Commissioner’s Office (ICO)

 Australia: Office of the Australian Information Commissioner (OAIC)

 UAE – Dubai (DIFC): Commissioner of Data Protection (CDP)

-This Privacy Notice was last updated in December 2020.
-We may change this Privacy Notice from time to time by updating this page.
+This privacy notice was last updated in March 2021.
+We may change this privacy notice from time to time by updating this page.